spaiq/Meta-Back-End-Developer-Course/Back-End-Developer-Capstone/README.txt

-/auth/users/  #Use this path to register /restaurant/api-token-auth/ #Use this path to get your auth token /restaurant/bookings/ #Use this path to test the get response
+/auth/users/                #Use this path to register /restaurant/api-token-auth/ #Use this path to get your auth token /restaurant/bookings/tables #Use this path to test /restaurant/menu            #Use this path to test